podlove/podlove-subscribe-button/README.md

     data-language: language the texts on the button and popup should be in (currently supports 'de', 'en' and 'ja')
     data-size: size and style of the button ('small', 'medium', 'big', 'big-logo').
 All of the sizes can be combined with 'auto' to adapt the button width to the available space like this: 'big-logo auto'
     data-colors: define the colors of the button (Please see section **Override Button Colors** for more information)
+    data-buttonid: you can use this to open the popup from another element on the same page (see section **Use your own button element**
+    data-hide: if set to `true` the button will not be shown (useful if you want to use your own element

 ### Self hosted